Bahamas Property Tax Explained: What is The Bahamas Real Property Tax?

 However, there can be exemptions from taxation for certain types of real property owned by Bahamian corporations or partnerships.

-Purpose of Real Property Tax in The Bahamas
+Real Property Tax Act in The Bahamas

 In 1969 legislation was passed–with amendments made since–by the government to collect a real property tax.
 It was created to help the country meet its local needs for inland revenue, and to assist with financing services such as infrastructure maintenance, garbage collection, public servants, road repairs and maintenance, healthcare, armed forces, and capital development.